ZeroDeth/derekkedziora.github.io/_posts/2017-01-13-common-mistakes-in-english.md

 My psychologist is the only one who can "explain me".

-## 10. I don't why my students make this mistake
+## 10. I don't know why my students make this mistake

 Nine times out of ten, I'd hear: